nicofratini/dashboard-prospeo/README.md

-# Nuxtbe SaaS Starter Kit
+# Prospeo Dashboard

-A modern, full-featured starter kit for building SaaS applications with Nuxt 3, TypeScript, and best practices.
+A modern, full-featured SaaS applications built with Nuxt 3, TypeScript, and best practices.

 ## ✨ Key Features

-Let's explore the comprehensive feature set that **Nuxtbe** provides to accelerate your SaaS development:

-The boilerplate comes equipped with an extensive collection of pre-built, production-ready features designed to address common SaaS requirements while maintaining flexibility for customization.
+The project contains an extensive collection of features designed to address common SaaS requirements while maintaining flexibility for customization.
 Here's an overview of core offerings:

 ### Landing page
   - Hero